 Starlink delivers on a promise that’s been made for decades: getting broadband internet access in rural parts of the country.
 None has been able to deliver the goods.
 Until now.
 Elon Musk's rather audacious proposal to put thousands of satellites in the air to reach remote customers is already paying off according to our tests of the still-in-beta Starlink service.

-In our initial Starkink review, we found it simple to set up and faster not only than DSL lines but also quicker than what many basic cable packages are actually able to deliver.
+In our initial Starlink review, we found it simple to set up and faster not only than DSL lines but also quicker than what many basic cable packages are actually able to deliver.
 Certainly as the only option for sparsely populated areas, Starlink could prove to be a godsend, albeit an expensive one.
 The basic hardware package is $499, plus $99 a month for service.
 (Shipping and taxes put the initial total at $581.94).
+Note, this is separate from Starlink Premium, which is a new $500 monthly service for those requiring much faster speeds.

 Based on several weeks of testing, here is what we like about Starlink so far — and what needs improvement.